kazupon/api-docs-gen/.github/CONTRIBUTING.md

 - Try to search for your issue, it may have already been answered or even fixed in the master branch.

-- Check if the issue is reproducible with the latest stable version of rollup-plugin-vue-i18n.
-If you are using a pre-release, please indicate the specific version you are using.
+- Check if the issue is reproducible with the latest stable version of api-docs-gen. If you are using a pre-release, please indicate the specific version you are using.

 - It is **required** that you clearly describe the steps necessary to reproduce the issue you are running into.
 Issues with no clear repro steps will not be triaged.
 If an issue labeled `Status: Need More Info` receives no further input from the issue author for more than 5 days, it will be closed.